 |Nutritional Guidelines (per serving)|

-I have my Great-grandmother's two-page, handwritten recipe for this dish.
+As a tenth generation Cajun, I have family heirloom recipes, including my great-grandmother's two-page, handwritten recipe for these stuffed bell peppers.
 The pages are held together with a rusted straight pin.
 I work from a photocopy of the recipe, as I want to preserve this very old treasure, without handing splatters of chopped tomato down to future generations.

 - 6 medium green bell peppers